fengligroup/SS-PAN/README.md

 # Usage
 - Data collection:
-  Collect and organize the data following the format of 'dataset_example.xlsx'.
+  Collect and organize the data following the format of `dataset_example.xlsx`.

 - Feature selection:
-  Use 'MeanDecreaseImpurity.py' and 'ExhaustiveSearch.py' in sequence for feature selection.
+  Use `MeanDecreaseImpurity.py` and `ExhaustiveSearch.py` in sequence for feature selection.

 - Model construction and predict:
-  Use 'Stacking.py' to train  model, then use 'Predict'.py to output the final prediction on latent space.
+  Use `Stacking.py` to train  model, then use `Predict.py` to output the final prediction on latent space.